 The Hisense M2 Pro is a 4k home theater projector with a triple-laser Trichroma light source that's rated for over 25,000 hours.
 The projector comes equipped with a 1.0 to 1.3 motorized optical and digital zoom that can project a 65-inch image from about 4.7 to 6.1 feet away, and up to a 200-inch image from about 14.2 to 18.5 feet away.
-It features a 360-degree swivel to adjust the image vertically according to your setup, and comes with image correction features such as autofocus, auto keystone correction, and auto obstacle avoidance to simplify the setup process.
+It features a 360-degree swivel to adjust the image vertically based on your setup, and comes with image correction features such as autofocus, auto keystone correction, and auto obstacle avoidance to simplify setup.
 It also supports Dolby Vision, HDR10, and HLG, and features one HDMI 2.1 port that doubles as an eARC port, complemented by a 20W sound system.

 Our Verdict

-The Hisense M2 Pro is a great projector for watching movies.
-It has great contrast, especially when watching darker scenes, and although it's not a very bright projector, it has fantastic uniformity, making it a good choice for a dark or very dimly lit room.
+The Hisense M2 Pro is a very good projector for watching movies.
+It has solid contrast overall and looks best in mixed scenes, but it's weaker in very dark content where blacks are raised.
+It's bright enough for a typical living room with the lights down, although not quite enough to look good with a few lights on.
 The projector has a very wide color gamut, resulting in a vibrant viewing experience, although its brightness somewhat hinders this effect.
-The projector also has excellent color accuracy out-of-the-box, and it's easy to calibrate if adjustments need to be made.
-It comes equipped with two 10W speakers and an HDMI 2.1 port that supports eARC, allowing you to connect it to a soundbar or AV receiver.
+The projector also has excellent color accuracy out of the box, and it's easy to calibrate if adjustments are needed.

 Fantastic brightness uniformity.